astronomer/astro-docs/ac/next/install-vm.md

     When you run Airflow for the first time, a file called `airflow.cfg` will be generated in your `AIRFLOW_HOME` directory.
 If you want to configure environment variables that apply to all of your machines, we recommend specifying them in that `airflow.cfg` file.
 For more information, read the Apache Airflow documentation on [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).

-3. Using the text editor of your choice, add the following to your systemd unit file:
+3. Add the following to your systemd unit file:

     ```
     [Unit]